The Backstory

 Sometimes it can become easy to get stuck in the same old day to day routines.
 Day to day becomes week over week.
 In some ways it’s comfortable in the sense of knowing what to expect.
 It’s also boring AF.

-In preparation, my kids saw Dad practicing Italian, watching videos, talking about some of the places he was going to visit, sharing his passion for history and art, being excited for a trip he spent a long time dreaming of and working towards for years.
+In preparation, my kids saw Dad practicing Italian, watching videos, talking about some of the places he was going to visit, sharing his passion for history and art, being excited for a trip he spent years dreaming of and working towards.

-And when I got back, they were 100% fine!
+And when I got back, they were absolutely fine!

 I don’t want to go by myself

 Italy is well known as one of—if not the most—romantic countries in the world.
 When I envisioned what it would be like, there was always a component of sharing this amazing place with an amazing person.
-A mutual passion for the art and culture, having experiences that would create memories to last a lifetime.
-While on dates, talking about Italy and this trip was one of my go to litmus tests for gauging potential longevity.
-It wasn’t a super long time, but I certainly put it off with the hope of romance being an integral component.
+A mutual passion for art and culture, having experiences that would create memories to last a lifetime.
+While on dates, dreaming about the Italian lifestyle and this trip was one of my go to litmus tests for gauging potential longevity.
+It wasn’t a super long time, but I certainly put off booking with the hope of romance being an integral component.

-In hindsight, I’m glad I decided to go by myself.
+In hindsight, I’m glad I decided to go alone.

 I don’t know the language